sparkflows/sparkflows-docs/docs/operations/h2-database/migrating-h2-db-from-oneversion-to-another.rst

       java -cp h2-2.3.232.jar org.h2.tools.RunScript -url jdbc:h2:file:/target_path/firedb -script backup.sql

-  .. note:: Make sure to quit/exit the running instance of h2 jar 1.4.199 before running the above command and use **target_path** as **migration_db/new** with absolute path
+  .. note:: Make sure to quit/exit the running instance of h2 jar 1.4.199 before running the above command and use **target_path** as **migration_db/new** with absolute path.

   * For Windows Machine

-   In the below image we can see that after running the command the **fire.mv.db** is created successfully in Windows in the same folder.
+   In the below image we can see that after running the command, the **fire.mv.db** is created successfully in Windows in the same folder.

    .. figure:: ../..//_assets/DB_Migration/windows-h2-version-migration.png
       :alt: Sparkflows Windows H2 Version Migration
       :width: 80%

   * For Linux Machine

-   In the below image we can see that after running the command the **fire.mv.db** is created successfully in Linux in the **target_path** folder.
+   In the below image we can see that after running the command, the **fire.mv.db** is created successfully in Linux in the **target_path** folder.

    .. figure:: ../..//_assets/DB_Migration/linux-h2-version-migration.PNG
       :alt: Sparkflows Linux H2 Version Migration